For answers to some of the most common questions about COVID-19, please refer to the BC Centre for Disease Control’s Common Questions page.

 - Social and physical distancing practices

-- Suspended access to facilities (municipal buildings, playgrounds, and water fountains)
+- Modified access to facilities (municipal buildings, playgrounds, and water fountains)

 - Proper hand washing techniques